 Office telephones are not to be used for personal calls.
 Except in an emergency, students will not be called to the office to receive a telephone call.
 Telephones are available in the school for students to use when they are not in class.
-Students are not to use telephones to call parents to receive permission to leave school.
 Office personnel will initiate all calls on behalf of a student seeking permission to leave school.